robdmc/pandashells/README.md

 Installation
 ----

+###Install with conda (recommended)
 Pandashells is a pure-python package, but depends heavily on other packages which are not.
 By far the fastest and most painless way to get started with Pandashells is to install the
 <a href="http://conda.pydata.org/docs/install/quick.html">Miniconda</a> package manager,
-and then simply run
+and then simply run the following command to obtain a full Pandashells install.
+Note that this command will also work if you are using the
+<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
 <pre><code><strong>[~]$ conda install -c https://conda.anaconda.org/robdmc pandashells
 </strong></code></pre>

-Note that this command will also work if you are using the much heavier
-<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
+###Install with pip
+Pandashells can be installed with pip, but a few words of caution are in order.
+First, you should really use a recent version of pip so you can access wheels on pypi `pip install -U pip`.
+Secondly, if your setup requires building from source rather than using wheels, you may run into problems with systems libraries being either out of date or missing.
+If you encounter these problems, then a conda install is advised.

+####Pandashells, no dependencies
-If you prefer to manage your own dependencies, you can install Pandashells with pip using the command
+Use this option if you want to completely manage your own dependencies.
+(See requirements section below).

+<pre><code><strong> [~]$ pip install pandashells </strong></code></pre>

+####Pandashells console tools
+Use this option to install Pandashells and only the console tools dependencies.
+This will not install the graphics dependencies (matplotlib and friends)
-<pre><code><strong>[~]$ pip install pandashells  # does NOT automatically install dependencies (see below)
+<pre><code><strong>[~]$ pip install pandashells[console]</strong></code></pre>

-</strong></code></pre>
-or for the development version (could be unstable)
+####Pandashells full install
+Use this option to install Pandashells and all dependencies
-<pre><code><strong>[~]$ pip install --upgrade  git+https://github.com/robdmc/pandashells.git
+<pre><code><strong>[~]$ pip install pandashells[full]</strong></code></pre>
-</strong></code></pre>

 Requirements
 ----

-Pandashells is both Python2 and Python3 compatible and was developed using the
-<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
-We strongly recommend using Anaconda and or Miniconda to run Pandashells because installing the required external and system libraries is completely taken care of.

-There is no requirements file with pandashells because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
-If a particular tool encounters a missing dependency, it will gracefully fail with an informative message detailing the steps required for installing the missing dependency.

-Below is a comprehensive list of packages that pandashells imports.
+Pandashells is both Python2 and Python3 compatible.
+There are no default requirements because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
+If a particular tool encounters a missing dependency, it will fail with an error message indicating the missing dependency.
+Below is a list of all imports used across the Pandashells toolkit, and ordered according to install option.
-* gatspy
-* matplotlib
-* mpld3
-* numpy
-* pandas
-* scipy
+* `[console]`  numpy, scipy, pandas, statsmodels, gatspy, supersmoother
-* seaborn
+* `[full]` numpy, scipy, pandas, statsmodels, gatspy, supersmoother, matplotlib, mpld3, seaborn
-* statsmodels

 **Important:**  If you want to use pandashells without interactive visualizations